Spanglish: History and distribution

 The use of Spanglish has become important to Hispanic communities throughout the United States in areas such as Miami, New York City, Texas, and California.
 In Miami, the Afro-Cuban community makes use of a Spanglish familiarly known as "Cubonics," a portmanteau of the words Cuban and Ebonics, a slang term for African American Vernacular English that is itself a portmanteau of Ebony and phonics."

-Spanglish is known as bilingualism/semi-lingualism.
-The acquisition of the first language is interrupted or unstructured language input follows from the second language.
-This can also happen in reverse.

 Many Mexican-Americans (Chicanos), immigrants and bilinguals express themselves in various forms of Spanglish.
 For many, Spanglish serves as a basis for self-identity, but others believe that it should not exist.

-Spanglish is difficult, because if the speaker learned the two languages in separate contexts, they use the conditioned system, in which the referential meanings in the two languages differ considerably.
-Those who were literate in their first language before learning the other, and who have support to maintain that literacy, are sometimes those least able to master their second language.
-Spanglish is part of receptive bilingualism.
-Receptive bilinguals are those who understand a second language but don't speak it.
-That is when they use Spanglish.
-Receptive bilinguals are also known as productively bilingual, since, to give an answer, the speaker exerts much more mental effort to answer in English, Spanish, or Spanglish.
-Without first understanding the culture and history of the region where Spanglish evolved as a practical matter an in depth familiarizing with multiple cultures.
-This knowledge, indeed the mere fact of one's having that knowledge, often forms an important part of both what one considers one's personal identity and what others consider one's identity.
+This often forms an important part of both what one considers one's personal identity and what others consider one's identity as speakers have to content with the unjust prejudice some people have against Spanglish and the idea of bilingualism in general despite research showing that bilingualism has no long-term negative impacts on language development.
+This prejudice is however widely prevalent and continues to color the lay discourse regarding this phenomena.

 Other places where similar mixed codes are spoken are Gibraltar (Llanito), Belize (Kitchen Spanish), Aruba, Bonaire, and Curaçao (along with Dutch and Papiamento).

-Spanglish is also spoken among the Spanish-speaking community in Australia.
-It is common to hear expressions among Spanish-speaking minorities in cities like Sydney and Melbourne, like: vivo en un flat pequeño; voy a correr con mis runners; la librería de la city es grande, or words such as el rubbish bin, la vacuum cleaner, el tram, el toilet or el mobile.
-The same situation happens within the Spanish-speaking community of New Zealand.
+In Australasia, forms of Spanglish are used among Spanish-speaking migrants and diasporic communities.
+In particular, Hispanophone Australians frequently use loanwords/phrases from Australian English, in conversations that are otherwise in Spanish; examples include "el rubbish bin", "la vacuum cleaner", "el mobile", "el toilet", "vivo en un flat pequeño", "voy a correr con mis runners", and "la librería de la city es grande".
+Similar phenomena occur amongst native Spanish speakers in New Zealand.